MMGameslogo MMGames

 }

-descriptive expression
+descriptive

-Briefly explain what is the purpose of creating the function.
+Briefly explain the purpose of creating functions.

 Solution 1-1